 - When you are invited to join the platform.
 If you receive an invitation to join our platform, this is because your employer has asked us to invite you to use MyMynd.
-Your employer will have sent us your name and email address in advance, so we can verify you are entitled to use MyMynd.
+Your employer will have sent us your name, work email address and some optional employment information (role / team / department) in advance, so we can verify you are entitled to use MyMynd.
 Until you decide to register directly on MyMynd, we hold this data on behalf of your employer, as their data processor.
 This means that if you have any questions about this initial data transfer, we would suggest contacting your employer first, because they are the data controller in relation to the initial transfer of your data to us.

 - When you undertake an assessment on the MyMynd platform.
 The assessment is designed to assess your overall behavioural health, which covers mental health and your ability to cope with life’s challenges.
 When you undertake the MyMynd assessment we will usually collect your name, gender and email address, as well as any additional information you provide as part of the assessment.

-- We provide reports to your employer covering how their staff are feeling at an aggregated level, but your employer will never be shown the individual responses you give to your specific assessment.
+- We provide reports to your employer covering how their staff are feeling at an aggregated level, but your employer will never be shown the individual responses you give to your specific assessment or any identifiable data.

 - If your responses suggest you need support.
 If your responses to the questions asked by our platform indicate that you may benefit from a follow up call, such as counselling or speaking with a psychologist, we will make you aware of this when you use the platform.
 Any follow-ups with our psychologists will be to validate the results of your assessment, and to suggest next steps for you.
 We don’t provide therapy, or a clinical diagnosis.